 How do you store or use my details?

 What benefits does the Club offer?

-There are many benefits and we have listed some of them:
+There are many benefits, we have listed some below:

 - Club racing on Wednesday and Friday Evenings and Saturdays with fleet racing for Fast and Slow Handicaps plus Cruiser racing on Tuesday or Thursday evenings and at weekends